bradymholt/koa-vuejs-template/README.md

  This will run the ops/provision.yml Ansible playbook and provision hosts in ops/hosts inventory file.
 This prepares the hosts to recieve deployments by doing the following:
   - Install Nginx
   - Generate a SSL certificate from [Let's Encrypt](https://letsencrypt.org/) and configure Nginx to use it
-  - Install .Net Core
+  - Install Node.js
-  - Install Supervisor (will run/manage the ASP.NET app)
+  - Install Supervisor (will run/manage the Node.js/Koa app)
   - Install PostgreSQL
   - Setup a cron job to automatically backup the PostgresSQL database, compress it, and upload it to S3.
   - Setup UFW (firewall) to lock everything down except inbound SSH and web traffic